johnridesabike/coronate/README.md

 ## 🏁 Getting Started

-These are the basic steps you'll need to follow to get a development copy of Chessahoochee running on your machine:
+These are the basic steps you'll need to follow to get a development copy of Coronate running on your machine:

 ### Prerequisites

 You'll need [Node.js](https://nodejs.org/) version 10.
-Chessahoochee probably runs on other versions too, but it's not tested on them.
+Coronate probably runs on other versions too, but it's not tested on them.

 ### Installing